 2. Black and white (or black and ivory) are the easiest to mix and match.
 Try a floral + floral, floral + geometric (stripe, polka dot, checks) or geometric + geometric.

-3. If two prints seem too bold, try a print with a texture, such as a textured top + floral print pant.
-Mix or match your accessories.
+3. If two prints seem too bold, try a print with texture, such as a textured top (like my jacket below) + floral print pant.

 4. Prints with prints have become so mainstream, that some brands create coordinating prints.
-Some of my favorite florals this season comes from Rebecca Taylor, and she styles them together, such as this light floral blouse with a dark floral skirt.
+Some of my favorite florals come from Rebecca Taylor, and she styles them together, such as this light floral blouse with a dark floral skirt.

 How To Match